Program Director: Dr. Daniel Green, firstname.lastname@example.org

 An unrestricted New York State medical license and satisfactory immigration status (if applicable) will be required by the start date of the fellowship.
 Requirements for New York State licensure can be found at the following website: http://www.op.nysed.gov/prof/med/medlic.html

-To apply for any of the above mentioned fellowships you must submit the required documents via email to email@example.com
+To apply you must submit the required documents via email to email@example.com

-In the subject line of your email please specify the fellowship you are applying for.
+In the subject line of your email, please specify Cardiothoracic Imaging Fellowship.

-- An application accessible through the following link: goo.gl/ukoog
+- An application accessible through the following link: https://goo.gl/forms/9IcFRDadB3E7pLli2

 - Current Curriculum Vitae (CV)